 Both the Fat and Slim PS3 systems feature everything that one would expect: a bootloader, corresponding core operating system LV1/LV2 SELF's, along with corresponding isolated SPU code - all encrypted of course.

-Since everything is encrypted, and tied per box, the Slim's flash is really no different from that of a Fat PS3 - makes you really wonder what the "hardware differences" that made OtherOS
+Since everything is encrypted, and tied per box, the Slim's flash is really no different from that of a Fat PS3 - makes you really wonder what the "hardware differences" that made OtherOS incompatible were.

-Finally, for those who'd like to take a peek, here is the PlayStation 3 Slim's FileList Dump Log
+Finally, for those who'd like to take a peek, here is the PlayStation 3 Slim's FileList Dump Log!

 Next week we will share some exciting PS3 Service Mode information, specifically on what we got in the mail a few days back!
 Then we will take a tour of the PS3 TOOL XMB as promised last week.